Atrium0804/kobocloudsync/README.md

 **Important for Nextcloud users**: Webdav for public folders should be enabled on the nextcloud server, see: https://docs.nextcloud.com/server/20/user_manual/en/files/access_webdav.html#accessing-public-shares-over-webdav for more info.

 ## Uninstall
-For uninstallation of the software, replace the contents of the rclone.conf file with the word 'UNINSTALL' on a single line.
-The software will be uninstalled **including** the synced ebooks.
+Uninstall is done by connecting the Kobo device via USB and:
+- delete the hidden folder .adds/kobocloudsync
+- remove the file .adds/nm/kobocloudsync